Timeline of the 2012 Gaza War: Al-Dalu family deaths

 In the Nasser neighborhood, an IDF missile destroyed the family home of Jamal Mahmoud Yassin al-Dalu, 52, killing twelve people: ten of his family members, including five children and an elderly woman, plus two of the family's neighbors, including another elderly woman — the highest death toll of any single strike during the Operation.
 Fourteen more people were killed in total in the other attacks of that day.
 According to Israel, the target was Yehiya Rabiah, allegedly a senior commander of rocket operations.
 A relative of the al-Dalu family said, however, people in the area have never heard of the man before.
 "I have never heard such a name (Yihia Abayah).
 This is nonsense", he said to Reuters.
 The IDF now says of the strike that it was intentional and that the target was Mohamed al-Dalu, a police officer who died in the strike.
 After the change in explanation, IDF spokeswoman Avital Leibovich accused him of being "a known terror operative affiliated with the military wing of Hamas", though neighbors of the family state there is no connection between the al-Dalu family and militant groups.
 The Palestinian Centre for Human Rights called the strike "blatant targeting of civilians".
-Police officers are considered non-combatants under international law.
+Scholars generally regard police officers as lawful targets if they are incorporated into a military force, or if they participate in hostilities.